-First, let me be clear about where I stand on the basic issues surrounding net neutrality.
+So, to get things started this morning, let me begin by being clear about where I stand on the basic issues surrounding net neutrality.
 I support the FCC's goal of preventing the blocking or degradation of sites and services that consumers want to reach.
 I believe that the Open Internet Order will help to achieve these goals.
 And I also believe that strong consumer privacy and data security protections are key ingredients of our data-intensive economy, including the practices of broadband providers.